flanksource/postgres/README.md

-# PostgreSQL Upgrade Docker Images
+# Enhanced PostgreSQL Distribution with Extensions

+This repository provides a comprehensive PostgreSQL distribution with automatic upgrade capabilities and popular extensions.
+Based on Supabase's enhanced PostgreSQL, it includes pgvector, pgsodium, PostgREST, PgBouncer, WAL-G backup, and many other extensions commonly used in modern applications.

+## Features

-This repository provides Docker images that automatically upgrade PostgreSQL data directories to newer versions.
-The images support upgrading from PostgreSQL 14, 15, or 16 to versions 15, 16, or 17.
+- **Automatic PostgreSQL upgrades** from versions 14, 15, or 16 to 17
+- **16 pre-compiled PostgreSQL extensions** including pgvector, pgsodium, pgjwt, and more
+- **Connection pooling** with PgBouncer
+- **REST API** generation with PostgREST
+- **Backup and restore** with WAL-G
+- **Process supervision** with s6-overlay
+- **Kubernetes-ready** with Helm charts

 ## Available Images

-The images are published to GitHub Container Registry with the following tags:
+The images are published to GitHub Container Registry with version-specific tags:

+### Enhanced PostgreSQL with Extensions
+- `ghcr.io/flanksource/postgres:17-latest` - Enhanced PostgreSQL 17 with all extensions
+- `ghcr.io/flanksource/postgres:16-latest` - Enhanced PostgreSQL 16 with all extensions
+- `ghcr.io/flanksource/postgres:latest` - Points to enhanced PostgreSQL 17

+### Standard PostgreSQL (Upgrade Only)
+- `ghcr.io/flanksource/postgres:16` - Standard PostgreSQL 16 for upgrade testing
+- `ghcr.io/flanksource/postgres:17` - Standard PostgreSQL 17 for upgrade testing

+### Legacy Tags (Still Supported)
 - `ghcr.io/flanksource/postgres-upgrade:to-15` - Upgrades to PostgreSQL 15
 - `ghcr.io/flanksource/postgres-upgrade:to-16` - Upgrades to PostgreSQL 16
 - `ghcr.io/flanksource/postgres-upgrade:to-17` - Upgrades to PostgreSQL 17

 ## How It Works